lee2sman/nosebook/log.md

 # Log

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.*

+## 2025-06-03

+Today I worked on music at the music studio at Flux Factory.
+I did some sound tests with Jemila for our upcoming performance at the end of the month.
+I recorded our rehearsal and afterward I recorded for another thirty minutes.
+I'm really pleased with my sound lately and want to put more of my music online.
+I planned to do some studio edits at home on Reaper DAW but needed a bit more knowledge to use all of the features I needed so I watched tutorials on envelope automation in Reaper.
+I also have been under-using the Endorphines Golden Master on my modular, an end of chain module like a channel strip (EQ, compression, limiter, sidechain).
+I need to do some more tests but I am thinking I may want to do my end-of-chain mastering 'in the box' there, and just use Reaper for studio edits like moving around sections, fades and the like.
+I could also add in my microcassette or my 4track into the chain for some extra warmth.

 ## 2025-06-02